cosmos/developer-portal/hands-on-exercise/1-native/2-build-module.md

 ### Minimum Protobuf objects

-You are not defining your messages and queries just yet.
+You are not defining your games, messages and queries just yet.
 However, you already define the facts that your module:

 * Has a genesis, which has a type.
 * Uses params, which also have a type.